opus1993/pubrepo/content/post/2021-04-23-data-evangelist-part-8/index.md

 For 2021, the job requirements for data scientists that have changed __the most__ include:

-- **Business Communications**:  As Dancho and Burtch note above, the Data Scientist must demonstrate that they are capable of creating business value.
+- **Business Communications**:  As Dancho and Burtch note above, Data Scientists must demonstrate that they are capable of creating business value.
 Most job postings have multiple lines where employers spell out what is expected in terms of stakeholder engagement and active communications, finding opportunities through teamwork and collaboration.
 These also include proactive thought leadership, coalition building, and mentoring to drive enterprise growth.

 - **Software Engineering Robustness**:  The drive towards production delivery means that having a background in the processes of crafting reliable and maintainable code is increasingly important.
 This means writing unit tests and supporting continuous integration to work at scale with software developers.